DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Our code is getting complicated.
 The built-in debugger🐞 helps us keep track of what's going on without having to print all the time.
 * Day 59 - Palindrome
 	* Ever heard of a palindrome?
 Here's a clue: "A Man A Plan A Canal Panama!"
 Still not sure?
 Read that statement backwards!
 Today's project is a palindrome detector.
+* Day 60 - The Magic of Time
+	* Let's talk about the magic of time...(not time travel).
+Sorry to disappoint.
+We can get your program to do some pretty cool things with the concept of time.